guillaume-thomas/summit-mlops-2025/README.md

 ![068.png](assets/068.png)
 ![069.png](assets/069.png)
 ![070.png](assets/070.png)

+NOW, YOU'RE ALL SET :) ENJOY MLOPS ON REDHAT OPENSHIFT SANDBOX !!!!!!!

+## Test your API

+First, do not forget to use Dailyclean to awake or asleep your mlflow server and your api to avoid sandbox resource limits.

+By default, your github action shutdown all your pods, Dailyclean include.
+So to test your API or play with your mlflow environment :
+- Start Dailyclean by setting up the number of the Dailyclean Deployment replicas to 1 in your Openshift Web Console.
+- Then, start all your pods with the Dailyclean front application.
+To do so, open Dailyclean route in your browser and click on "On" and "Submit".
+More information about Dailyclean [here](https://github.com/AxaFrance/dailyclean)
 - Finally, test your api by calling the health endpoint.
 You can use curl or Bruno or even your browser.
 The api route is the one you set in the `API_ROUTE` variable above.
 ```bash
 curl -X GET <your_api_route>/health